-The Executive Secretary/Superintendent of Public Works the executive head of the Town government, delegated powers of the Board of exercising the Selectmen Public Works. and the Board The individual exercises supervision over all of the employees and operations coming under the purview of Board of Selectmen and the Board of Public Works. responsible for establishing The individual budgeting, strategic planning systems for the Town. personnel
+The Executive Secretary/Superintendent of Public Works serves as the executive head of the Town government, exercising the delegated powers of the Board of Selectmen and the Board of Public Works.
+The individual exercises supervision over all of the employees and operations coming under the purview of the Board of Selectmen and the Board of Public Works.
+The individual is responsible for establishing budgeting, personnel and strategic planning systems for the Town.